tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 ## Export to HTML

-One of the options for export is an HTML option.
+Among SwaggerHub's many options for generating client and SDK files is an HTML option.
 You can export your OpenAPI spec as a static HTML file in one of two styles: HTML or HTML2.

 You can see a demo export of the Weather API here: <a href="http://idratherbewriting.com/learnapidoc/assets/files/swaggerhub_htmloutput/index.html">HTML</a> or <a href="http://idratherbewriting.com/learnapidoc/assets/files/swaggerhub_html2output/index.html">HTML2</a>.
 Both exports generate all the content into an index.html file.